-Countless people suffer months or years with hypothyroid conditions that could have been easily reversed with proper diagnoses.
+Countless people suffer months or years with thyroid conditions that could have been easily reversed with proper diagnosis.
 It is estimated that 13 million cases of thyroid dysfunction go undiagnosed each year, and inadequate thyroid testing is a big factor.

 What is happening here?
 Many doctors rely only on TSH marker to diagnose and manage thyroid disease; however, this is just one of the four needed markers to establish a correct interpretation and analysis of your thyroid status.
 Moreover, many doctors use the lab ranges (referred to as “pathological” or disease ranges) that come with the test results, instead of functional ranges, which have been carefully researched and formulated as parameters of good thyroid health.

 The lab ranges are simply the averages of all the people who have had blood work analyzed by that lab in the last year.
 They are so called “normal” or “healthy” places to be but are actually statistical averages.
 Different labs can and do have different reference ranges.
 It is common to have a test result come back “normal” from one lab and “out of range” for another lab.
 In truth, if your lab values are within the set reference range, you are within the “average,” and not necessarily healthy.

 Each lab director sets the reference range for each particular test based upon a percentage of people who have taken the test.
 Essentially, laboratories are relying upon a bell curve to determine each reference range.
 The standard in medicine is to establish the mean and then set two deviations, one above and one below the mean.
 These reference ranges will continue to get wider and wider, as patients get sicker and sicker.